 For your reference, I have provided the Ohio State Board of Cosmetology’s 1500-hour curriculum for cosmetology, as well as an example of a testing application for the public schools.
-The public schools in Ohio are using those 375 hours towards “cosmetology-related” coursework that is also required for high school graduation – math, chemistry, and English – subjects that do not directly prepare them for working in a salon.
+The public schools in Ohio are using 125 hours of anatomy, and 375 hours towards “cosmetology-related” coursework that is also required for high school graduation – math, chemistry, and English – subjects that do not directly prepare them for working in a salon.
 While there is an argument that more education is better, there is no defense for the additional 375 hours provided (at a cost) by the private schools.

 So, knowing that our public schools are already providing less cosmetology instruction with comparable success, the additional hours cannot be defended.
-Given the success that 1000-hour states are having, there is no logical reason to not decrease the Ohio hours requirement to 1000.
+Given the success that 1000-hour states are having, such as New York—arguably the epicenter of style, there is no logical reason to not decrease the Ohio hours requirement to 1000.

 LICENSE MOBILITY ACROSS STATE LINES

-Having salons that are located across state lines in Kentucky, Indiana, and West Virginia, I can say with confidence that we do not make it easy for the licensed cosmetologist.
+Having salons that are located across state lines in Kentucky, Indiana, and West Virginia, I can say with confidence that we do not make it easy for the licensed cosmetologist to come to work in Ohio.
 I believe that all licenses should be treated with respect and should be endorsed across state lines without issue.
+Hair is Hair.
 When it takes several weeks and a lot of effort to establish oneself and beginning working in Ohio, there is something wrong.
-We should respect licenses and welcome the licensee to work and pay taxes here.
+Exceptions are made for military personnel, so we know that it can be done.
+We should respect licenses obtained in other states and should welcome the licensee to work and pay taxes here.

 SHRINKING PIPELINE FOR LICENSEES

 Seventeen private cosmetology schools closed during the Board’s FY 2017, most of which were in the Dayton and Cincinnati area constituting 20% of the existing schools.
 It has been suggested that most are a result of financial challenges.
 The Executive Director of the Ohio State Board of Cosmetology submitted a very information annual report for the FY 2017 that provides a great deal of information, including school closure information (included).
 The bottom line is that the pool of newly graduated candidates is shrinking for the nearly 10,000 licensed salons in Ohio.
 It will not be surprising if the trend in closures continues, and as a business owner, it is my obligation to be involved in finding options and solutions.
 SB 129 creates an apprenticeship program as another option available to us.
-And while it will not be my desire to incorporate this concept into my own business unless the candidate pool dries up considerably more than it has, I think it is a safety net that will allow salon owners to keep their doors open.
+And while it will not be my desire to incorporate this concept into my own business unless the candidate pool dries up considerably more than it has, I think it is a necessary safety net that will allow salon owners to keep their doors open.

 Thank you kindly for allowing me to provide proponent testimony on SB 129.
 When the opportunity presents itself, I urge your favorable action on this legislation.